funkia/purescript-turbine/README.md

 ### Component

 The central type in Turbine is `Component`.
 A `Component` represents a piece of user interface.
-For instance that might be an input field or a button.
+For instance, that could be an input field or a button.
+More concretely a `Component` is a description on how to create a piece of HTML.
 Components are composable.
 Hence an input field and a button can be composed together and the result is another component.
 A Turbine application is "components all the way down".

 The `Component` type has the following kind.